jmillscsuc/G2-BallOnPlate/README.md

 # MECHA482-ReactionWheel
 # Group 2
-Reaction Wheel project for MECA 482 at CSU Chico.
+Ball on Plate project for MECA 482 at CSU Chico.

 -------------------------------------------------------------------------------------